todddeluca/todddeluca.github.io/_posts/2014-03-07-understanding-find.md

 Pay special attention to the parentheses that are wrapped around that final command.
 The `-print` expression is combined using `-and` with the entire expression.
-It is this transformation which confuses people with the WRONG mental model.
+It is this transformation which confuses people with the wrong mental model.

-#### An explicit side effect (or two, or three...)
+#### An Explicit Side Effect (or Two, or Three...)

-If a find expression contains an explicit action other than `-prune`, the expression will not have a `-print` action added.
+If a `find` expression contains an explicit action other than `-prune`, the expression will not have a `-print` action added.
 An expression can have one or many actions with side effects.
 We have already seen some simple expressions with explicit actions.